 The relative size of common screen resolutions are visually shown here:

 Although computer screens are normally set to their maximum resolution so they display the sharpest image possible, you can change the resolution through your computer settings if you wish.
 Some people do this accidentally and then wonder why their screen seems to be 'zoomed in' and display extra large (and therefore less) content on their screen.
-Some people with poor eyesight change their resolution deliberately to make their content larger and easier to read.

 NOTE: This article refers to screen resolution, not browser zoom settings.
-Some people may accidentally change the zoom settings in their internet browser (eg Chrome) and then wonder why websites appear bigger and show less content than they expect.
+Some people may accidentally change the zoom settings in their internet browser (e.g. Chrome) and then wonder why websites appear bigger and show less content than they expect.
 For instructions on how to change your browser zoom settings for Chrome please click here.

 There are some online tools that can tell you what your screen resolution is.
-For example, http://whatismyscreenresolution.net
+For example, https://whatismyresolution.com/

 How to change your screen resolution settings (Windows)

-Use your mouse to right-click on any empty area on your computer desktop home screen, then click the menu item Display settings.
+Right-click on any empty area on your computer desktop home screen, then click the menu item Display settings.
 A pop-up will show your current settings with a drop-down list under the heading Display resolution.
 If it says (Recommended) next to a resolution, this identifies the native resolution of your screen, which is likely to look the best for you.

 To change your screen resolution simply click the down arrow for this drop-down list and select a different resolution.
 Windows will change your resolution temporarily and you must click Keep changes or it will revert back to the previous resolution automatically after 15 seconds.